rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

  In fact, your Bitcoin is only truly yours to the extent that you have secured your keys in a proper self custody system.

-> Not your keys, not your Bitcoin.
+!!! danger "Not your keys, not your Bitcoin!"

 A private key is nothing more than a very large number, i.e., a 256-bit number.